romarroca/anyconnect-mgmt-user-tunnel/README.md

 <img width="702" height="796" alt="image" src="https://github.com/user-attachments/assets/7ba0a355-6939-41ec-bbb6-2ee7ff861aea" />

 - **Attribute:** `ManagementTunnelAllAllowed = true`
-  - Allows the management tunnel for all endpoints with valid machine certificates.

 📌 **Notes:**
 - This group policy is tied only to the management tunnel profile (`mgmtVPN`).